-OVERVIEW Over these weeks, we hear from 7 of the 21 New Testament letters in the order they are placed in the Bible.
-The 21 letters can be broken into a variety of categories:
+Over these 6 weeks, we hear from 7 of the New Testament letters in the order they are placed in the Bible.
+To skip ahead to any individual letter, use the links below:

+We have high confidence that Galatians, Philippians, and Philemon were written by St. Paul to the audiences he intended for the reasons he claimed.
+The authorship, audiences, and purposes of the other 4 letters are disputed.
 No matter how these books were written, edited, redacted, and promulgated, the early Church reached a consensus that each was created by the guidance of the Holy Spirit as the inspired Word of God, worthy of inclusion in the biblical canon.
+To learn more, please refer to our page on the Authorship of the Epistles.

 Galatians